A Guide To The Hana Highway

 If you arrive at Hana itself by early afternoon, you absolutely must try a local lunch plate.
 Sold from tiny stalls that mushroom up between 10 am and around 1 pm, they offer an excellent slice of local cuisine prepared in a variety of inventive ways.
 If you’re in Hana around midday they can make the perfect end to a perfect trip.
 But be warned: the plates tend to sell out very quickly.
 If you’re planning a more leisurely drive to Hana or will arrive after 12, bring a packed lunch.

 Highlights aside, it’s impossible to cram everything that’s wonderful about the Hana Highway into a single article.
-We’ve already had to leave out some gorgeous beachs just beyond Hana and the beautiful Wailua Valley Lookout just before marker 19.
+We’ve already had to leave out some gorgeous beaches just beyond Hana and the beautiful Wailua Valley Lookout just before marker 19.

 For info about driving or touring these sights yourself, plus photos, see Road to Hana.